-The Federal Highway Administration's (FHWA) Office of Innovative Program Delivery (OIPD) has developed a P3 Toolkit comprising tools and guidance documents to assist in educating public sector policymakers, legislative and executive staff, and transportation professionals.
+The Federal Highway Administration's (FHWA) Center for Innovative Finance Support (formerly Innovative Program Delivery) has developed a P3 Toolkit comprising tools and guidance documents to assist in educating public sector policymakers, legislative and executive staff, and transportation professionals.
 The P3 Toolkit forms the basis of a broader P3 capacity-building program that includes a curriculum of P3 courses and webinars.
 The P3 Toolkit addresses both Federal requirements related to P3s and four key phases in P3 implementation: (1) Legislation and Policy Development; (2) Planning and Evaluation; (3) Procurement; and (4) Monitoring and Oversight.

 The FHWA's P3 Toolkit includes the Guidebook for Value for Money Assessment for Public-Private Partnerships.
 Risk assessment is one of the inputs for the quantitative analysis in the Value for Money assessment as seen in Figure 1-1.
 This guidebook is therefore best read in succession to the Value for Money Assessment guidebook.

 Figure 1-1 .
 Value for Money Assessment Tool

 FHWA's P3 Toolkit includes both the Risk Assessment for Public-Private Partnerships: A Primer, and the Risk Assessment Tool and User Manual 1.
 The primer provides an introduction to risk assessment and risk allocation in the context of Public-Private Partnerships (P3) and Value for Money analysis (VfM).
 The Risk Assessment Tool is a Microsoft Excel tool that demonstrates how a risk assessment can be conducted.
 These tools are intended for educational purposes.
 The evaluation of a specific project requires setting up a project-specific risk assessment.